 In this meta-analysis, we used both OS and CSS as the endpoint of our study.
 As the cause of death could not have been determined reliably in all patients, CSS would have been likely affected and thus OS was a more robust measure than CSS.
 Hence, it should be noted that OS was the gold standard for cancer clinical research and was considered as the most preferred and reliable cancer endpoint according to the US Food and Drug Administration, which should be used in preference to CSS (23).
 Thus, the findings of our current meta-analysis suggested that the presence of a friable VTT might significantly affect the prognosis of the patients with RCC.

 With regard to the clinicopathological features, we found that nodal status, perinephric fat invasion, tumor necrosis, Fuhrman grade, pathologic grade and histological subtype were associated with VTTC in the patients with RCC (3,24).
 Our results showed that patients with friable VTT were correlated with nodal status (pN+), perinephric fat invasion and tumor necrosis rather than distant metastases.
 One possible reason for these discrepancies was that the studies included in the meta-analysis about distant metastases existed significant heterogeneity (P=0.010, I2=69.6%), which might have a pronounced effect on the results.
 Interestingly, as for histological subtype, we found that a friable VTT was most commonly associated with a clear cell histological subtype.
 However, Weiss et al. suggested that papillary RCC was more frequent in patients with friable VTT than these with solid VTT (13).
 Furthermore, we showed that friable VTT was significantly associated with a higher pathologic grade.
 With regard to Fuhrman grade, patients with friable VTT were correlated with Fuhrman grade III or IV.
 Similarly, Martínez-Salamanca et al. reported that Fuhrman grade is an independent predictor of CSS in both univariate and multivariate analysis and Fuhrman grade III or IV were the strongest predictors of worse survival (25).
 The latest version of the TNM classification was published in 2010 and has been proved to be the most reliable prognostic factor in both single- and multi-institutional studies (3,26).
 Since lacking data about tumor classification, we could not study it in depth.
 Thus, further studies needed to clarify this point.
-In this study, our analysis indicated that the clinicopathological variables of RCC were closely associated with VTTC (solid vs friable).
+In this study, our analysis indicated that the clinicopathological variables of RCC were closely associated with VTTC (solid vs. friable).

 To a certain extent, several limitations in our meta-analysis should be taken into consideration when interpreting the data.
 Firstly, most of the included articles were retrospective studies, and the relatively small sample size and short-term follow-up also rendered the power of our conclusion less reliable, which might be subject to the bias and limitations inherent to this type of study.
 Thus, the data used in the analyses should be also obtained from a prospectively maintained database, which reduced the risk of errors and/or omissions.
 Secondly, only 5 studies were adopted in this meta-analysis, which might inevitably increase the risk of random error.
-Therefore, more high-quality and multicentric studies was required to explore the prognostic role of VTTC in patients with RCC.
+Therefore, more high-quality and multicentric studies were required to explore the prognostic role of VTTC in patients with RCC.
 Thirdly, most of studies included could have been influenced by involvement of multiple surgeons and different therapies after disease recurrence, which might contribute to biases of this meta-analysis.
 In addition, the additional targeted therapy of patients with RCC during the study period might also lead to a bias when analysing survival data.

 The results of the present meta-analysis indicated that the presence of a friable VTT could be an adverse prognostic factor of patients with RCC.
 Taking into account the limited the number of articles, more high-quality and multicentric studies with larger sample sizes were needed to investigate the association between VTTC and the prognosis of RCC patients.